The Petrochemical and Refinery Industry and Asbestos

 Asbestos Risk in the Industry

 Asbestos is a naturally occurring mineral widely used in many U.S. industries as well as the petrochemical and refinery industry for decades before the 1970s (some even longer than that).
 This was because the mineral was resistant to fire, electricity, and chemical corrosion, so it was incorporated into many insulation materials and building structures.
-The 1970s were when researchers discovered that prolonged asbestos exposure was causing cancer in workers that had been exposed to high enough amounts.
+The 1970s were when researchers discovered that prolonged asbestos exposure was causing cancer in workers who had been exposed to high enough amounts.

 Lung cancer and mesothelioma are common diseases that can develop from extended exposure to the mineral.
 This toxin also takes many years to form tumors within a person due to a long latency period.
 Sometimes it can take a person 30 or 40 years after exposure to develop lung cancer, making it more complicated to pinpoint the cause of illness.

-If you go into a doctor and receive an official medical diagnosis for an asbestos-related illness, they’ll be able to help you better assess the cause, give you a prognosis, and develop a lung cancer treatment plan.
+If you go to a doctor and receive an official medical diagnosis for an asbestos-related illness, they’ll be able to help you better assess the cause, give you a prognosis, and develop a lung cancer treatment plan.

 Petrochemical and Refinery Industry Trades at Risk